Exclusiveideas/admin-dashboard/README.md

 run ```npm i && npm start``` to download the required dependencies and start the app

 ## Live Version
-To view the live version of cryptoverse, visit [https://admin-dashboard-33f8f.web.app](https://admin-dashboard-33f8f.web.app/)
+To view the live version of this admin dashoard, visit [https://admin-dashboard-33f8f.web.app](https://admin-dashboard-33f8f.web.app/)

 ### Don't forget to star this repository✨✨.